 By getting your cat fixed you are doing more than just preventing unwanted kittens, you may also be preventing a host of unwanted behaviors and protecting your feline friend against some potentially serious health issues.
 Today our Thomasville vets share some of the things you should know about spaying or neutering your cat.

 What is spaying and neutering?

-When we talk getting a cat 'fixed' we are using a generic term for the spaying and neutering of a pet.
-Spaying is the sterilization female animals by removing their reproductive organs.
+When we talk about getting a cat 'fixed' we are using a generic term for the spaying and neutering of a pet.
+Spaying is the sterilization of female animals by removing their reproductive organs.
 Neutering is the sterilization of male animals by removing the testes.

 When should I get my cat fixed?

 Early or pediatric spay/neuter is typically done at around six to eight weeks of age, while standard spay and neuter is most often performed at around five to six months.
 That said, these procedures can be performed at any time during your cat's life as long as they are in good health.

 What are the benefits of spaying my female cat?

 It is estimated that in as little as seven years, one female cat and her offspring can produce an incredible 370,000 kittens.
 Getting your female cat fixed can make a big difference in reducing the number of unwanted kittens in your neighborhood.